 Collegiate Affiliation

 Dr. Danni Gilbert is the Assistant Professor of Instrumental Music Education at the University of Minnesota, Twin Cities.
 In addition, Dr. Gilbert teaches online graduate music education courses for Kent State University.
-Prior to her appointment at UMN, Dr. Gilbert served as Associate Professor of Practice in Music Education at the University of Nebraska-Lincoln, Assistant Professor of Music at Doane University in Crete, Nebraska, taught saxophone and clarinet at Iowa Western Community College, taught saxophone and music theory at the College of Saint Mary, and directed elementary and intermediate band for Blair Community Schools.
+Prior to her appointment at UMN, Dr. Gilbert served as Associate Professor of Practice in Music Education and Coordinator of Music Clinical Experiences at the University of Nebraska-Lincoln, Assistant Professor of Music at Doane University in Crete, Nebraska, taught saxophone and clarinet at Iowa Western Community College, taught saxophone and music theory at the College of Saint Mary, and directed elementary and intermediate band for Blair Community Schools.
 She also has performed as a saxophonist with the Omaha Symphony Orchestra since 2009.
 Dr. Gilbert received her bachelor’s degree in music education from the University of Tennessee-Knoxville.
 She received her master’s degree in saxophone performance and her Ph.D. in music education, both from the University of Nebraska-Lincoln.

 Dr. Gilbert is the recipient of the 2025 Minnesota Music Educators Association Collegiate Music Educator of the Year Award, the 2023 College Distinguished Teaching Award from the Hixson-Lied College of Fine and Performing Arts at the University of Nebraska-Lincoln, and the 2020 Nebraska Music Educators Association Outstanding Music Educator Award.